-The terminal does not accept more than 100 incoming messages (including read and unread messages).
-If you have received 100 messages, you must delete some of them in order to free space for new messages.
+Note The terminal does not accept more than 100 incoming messages (including read and unread messages).
+If you have received 100 messages, you have to delete some of them in order to free space for new messages.
 Otherwise, the new messages are rejected.